Al-Mahfurah

-Al-Mahfurah (محفورة) is a village in northern Syria located northwest of Homs in the Homs Governorate.
+Al-Mahfurah (محفورة) is a village in western Syria located northwest Homs in the Homs Governorate.
 Nearby towns include Shin to the southwest, Suwayri to the south, Sharqliyya to the northeast, al-Qabu to the north, Fahel to the northwest and Rabah to the west.
 According to the Syria Central Bureau of Statistics, al-Mahfurah had a population of 1,845 in the 2004 census.
 Its inhabitants are predominantly Alawites.